-In business world a lot of sales transactions happen on credit, i.e. after a specified period of time.
+In the business world, a lot of sales transactions happen on credit, i.e. after a specified period of time.
 In this scenario, there are two main types of discounts allowed to customers.
 One is trade discount and the other is a cash discount.

-Journal Entry for Creating a Provision on Discount on Debtors
+Journal Entry to Create Provision for Discount on Debtors

 - A new provision should then be calculated to the extent of bringing the existing provision to the new figure.
 A journal entry would include debiting P&L account and crediting provision for discount on debtors.